 How we can help

 Open Communities is certified by the U.S. Department of Housing and Urban Development to provide one-on-one and group housing counseling services to prevent foreclosure, mortgage scams and lending discrimination.
-Our multi-lingual counselors are fluent in Polish, Russian and Spanish.
+We can arrange translation services from any language our clients may need.

 If you’re living in Chicago’s northern suburbs and struggling to afford your mortgage, we can:

 - Educate you about your available options and fair lending rights.

 - Review your loan documents and help you create a customized household budget.

 - Negotiate with lenders on your behalf to prevent you from losing your home.

 - Refer you to legal and financial resources such as the Refinance Program for Underwater Homeowners.

 All our services are confidential and free of charge.
 All our services are confidential and free of charge.
 Appointments are held in our office at 990 Grove St. Suite 500 in Evanston.
 CALL OPEN COMMUNITIES TODAY AT 847.501.5760.

 Important note: Before one of our counselors can schedule an appointment to discuss your situation, you must provide copies of specific mortgage documents.
 (Note that we are unable to accept original documents or photocopy them for you.)
 Please review our foreclosure counseling packet.